{eac}SoftwareRegistry – Software Registration Server

 {eac}SoftwareRegistry API

-The built-in Application Program Interface (API) is a relatively simple method for your software package to communicate with your software registration server ({eac}SoftwareRegistry).
+The built-in Application Program Interface (API) is a relatively simple method for your software package to communicate with your software registration server ({eac}SoftwareRegistry), automating nearly all aspects of the software registration life-cycle.

 See the API Details section.